wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/radio-programming.rst

 Double click on FRC_Radio_Configuration_VERSION.exe to launch the installer.
 Follow the prompts to complete the installation.

 Part of the installation prompts will include installing Npcap if it is not already present.
-The Npcap installer contains a number of checkboxes to configure the isntall.
+The Npcap installer contains a number of checkboxes to configure the install.
 You should leave the options as the defaults.

 Launch the software
 -------------------